 Let’s start with the mount

-callback since it’s the first callback that’s invoked when the request comes in through the router:
+callback since it’s the first callback that’s invoked when a request comes in through the router:

 defmodule LiveViewStudioWeb.LightLive do